nizar-gis/portfolio/README.md

 About Me

 I am a GIS professional with a unique blend of experience across transportation, stormwater, wastewater, environmental programs, and public safety analytics.
-I specialize in building spatial solutions—from dashboards and StoryMaps to site-selection models and automated QA/QC tools—using ArcGIS Pro, ArcGIS Enterprise, Python, SQL, and web mapping applications.
+I specialize in building spatial solutions from dashboards and StoryMaps to site-selection models and automated QA/QC tools—using ArcGIS Pro, ArcGIS Enterprise, Python, SQL, and web mapping applications.

 My work spans: